lsegundo11/Ishkara/Story/Diary/1-100/Day 66.md

         - couldn't get the heart
 - continuing on
     - caldezar noticed some weird stuff with [[Eldeth Feldrun]]
-    - party taking a short
+    - party taking a short rest

 ## EVENING